mikeruk/HttpWebClientService/README.md

+                START of experiment to customize the WebClient -  29.
+Request Batching (Combining Multiple Calls into One)

 29. Request Batching (Combining Multiple Calls into One) If you have to fetch user A, B, and C in quick succession, it’s often more efficient to call /api/v1/users?ids=A,B,C once rather than 3 separate /user/{id} calls.
 You can implement a small “batcher” layer on top of your RestClient.

+Here is just a short explanation of what it does and why:

+Think of it like a shuttle bus instead of taxis.
+• Your code keeps asking: “get me user A”, “get me user B”, “get me user C”.
+• The batcher waits a tiny moment (e.g., up to 10 ms) to see who else shows up, deduplicates IDs, and then sends one request to the backend: /users?ids=A,B,C.
+• When the response comes back, it hands each passenger their result (A to the A-caller, B to the B-caller, etc.).
+• If someone’s user isn’t returned, that caller just gets a “not found” error; others still succeed.
+• There’s a cap (e.g., 50 IDs) and a max wait so nobody sits forever—whichever happens first triggers the send.
+Why it’s nice:
+• Fewer backend calls, lower latency under load, easier on rate limits.
+• No API change for callers—they still call getUser(id).
+• Tiny, controlled delay per call for a big reduction in chattiness.

+                END of experiment to customize the WebClient -  29.
+Request Batching (Combining Multiple Calls into One)

 30. Custom Authorization Flow (OAuth2 Client Credentials) If your backend is secured by OAuth2, you need to fetch an access token from an auth server (e.g. Keycloak) and attach it as